giuliandenicola1/homekit-infused/docs/addons/header-sensor-icons.md

 ![Homekit Infused](../images/header-sensor-icons.png)

 ### Description
 These are the header sensor icons, they can be adjusted but the changes won't be persistent.
 This documentation shows you how to change the sensors to something else and how to add more.
+This change will unfortunately NOT be persistent.
+It will be overwritten in any update that has changes to this header template file.
+If you edit this (beyond the default settings) then I will suggest keeping a backup of this file at all times.

 ### Configuration
 - To use this you can simply comment/uncomment the code you want to use